wsydney76/craft5-ddev-multisite-tutorial/README.md

 * No PHP (almost).
 * Tailwind CSS.
 * Main layout with the option to use different content widths.
-* CP UI Elements for showing reverse relationships and conflicting drafts (makes sense only in Pro).
+* CP UI Elements for showing reverse relationships, entry specific images and conflicting drafts (makes sense only in Pro).
 * Img macro for handling images.
 * Vite for compiling assets.
 * Page section with different entry types.